Ottilie Maclaren Wallace: Exhibitions and awards

 Wallace exhibited regularly with the International Society of Sculptors, Painters and Engravers (London), the Royal Academy of Arts (London), the Royal Scottish Academy (Edinburgh), and also at The Royal Glasgow Institute of the Fine Arts (Glasgow).
 From 1905, she usually exhibited under her married name.
 Wallace was an Associate Member of the Royal British Society of Sculptors.

 William Wallace's A Suite in the Olden Style for piano is dedicated to her.

+In 2025, her sculpture of F. S. Oliver is featured in the exhibition "In the Time of Camille Claudel, Being a Woman Sculptor in Paris" organised by the Musée Camille Claudel.